"It's the rails. It is the people who laid the rails, who perhaps died years ago, who are still steering the tram."

 Generous support for this project was made available by The Cultural Fund and The Audio and Visual Fund, Arts Council Norway, Billedkunstnernes Vederlagsfond, The Fritt Ord Foundation, The National Library of Norway, and Vindusfilm.no.

 Time to Reflect Reality is part of the collective artistic research project Urban Ecologies: City Sensing Beyond the Human, initiated and led by Bull.Miletic at ROM for Art and Architecture, Oslo.
 The project has three public dissemination periods beginning with a two-week studio period completed in June 2020, an exhibition period in February 11–March 21.
-2021, and a book launch in 2022.
+2021, and an ongoing book project.

 Time to Reflect Reality has been presented at the following conferences and seminars: